apache/pekko-projection/docs/src/main/paradox/overview.md

 * @ref:[Offset in a relational DB with JDBC](jdbc.md)
 * @ref:[Offset in a relational DB with Slick](slick.md) (community-driven module)

-All of them share a dependency to `akka-projection-core`:
+All of them share a dependency to `pekko-projection-core`:

 @@dependency [sbt,Maven,Gradle] {
   group=org.apache.pekko